turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlearchetype_api.rst

     * `"default"`
         A :ref:`DefaultParticleSynchronizer <defaultparticlesynchronizer>`.

-    The parameters supporte for the archetype by this synchronizer are listed and described :ref:`here <defaultparticlesynchronizer_archetype>`.
+    The parameters supported for the archetype by this synchronizer are listed and described :ref:`here <defaultparticlesynchronizer_archetype>`.

 ``animationSystem`` (Default `"default"`)
     The animation system used by particle animations in the archetype.